-The Water Information Management Program supports parks and networks in the management and archiving of hydrologic data including database design, data management, and GIS applications.
-Program staff support systems to enable parks and networks to manage water quality and quantity data, facilitate archiving discrete water quality data in the Environmental Protection Agency's (EPA) STORET Data Warehouse, recommend standards for hydrographic data sets, conduct water body and water quality inventories for parks, and help acquire digital hydrographic data.
+Protecting park aquatic resources from impairment requires ongoing data collection, analysis, communication, and archiving to demonstrate status and trends and provide a credible foundation for resource management.
+Data and information are vital organizational assets that must be managed properly to ensure the investment made in their collection and analysis was not squandered.
+The Water Resources Division’s Information Management Program supports parks and networks in the management, dissemination, and archiving of hydrologic data including database design, data management, and GIS applications.
+Program staff support systems to enable parks and networks to manage and disseminate continuous and discrete water quality and quantity data; facilitate archiving discrete water quality data in the National Water Quality Monitoring Council’s (NWQMC) Water Quality Portal (WQX/STORET) to make the data publicly accessible; recommend standards for hydrographic data sets; conduct water body and water quality inventories for parks; and help acquire digital hydrographic data.

 Highlights and Accomplishments

 Commercial off-the-shelf software and their associated databases, Aquatic Informatics’ Aquarius system for continuous time-series data and EarthSoft’s Environmental Quality Information System (EQuIS) for discrete (i.e. less than daily) data, have been stood up to support servicewide water quality and quantity data management.